dochy-ksti/munyorunyoru/readme.md

 Typename arg1 arg2...|param_name1 param_value1|param_name2 param_value2...
     Typename arg1...  <-Indentation means the parent line contains the indented lines as children.
 ```
-A line is statically typed, and each line needs a backing Rust data structure, which is enum variant to deserialize with Serde.
+A line is statically typed, and each line needs a backing Rust data structure which is enum variant to deserialize with Serde.

 ## Rust Code
 ```Rust